erikgaborim/Soccer-System/README.md

     ```console
     return DriverManager.getConnection("jdbc:postgresql://localhost/P2LP", "postgres", "password");"
     ```
-    change "P2LP" to your database name and "password" to your password;
+    change "P2LP" for your database name and "password" for your password;
 6. Run it on Eclipse.

 <h4 align="right">